AngusWY/hscope-main/README.md

 scripts/analyzer.sh --default-settings ./rules path/of/abc.txt
 ```

-The result is in test/analyzer_workspace/submodule1_workspace/analysis_log.txt, in which the analysis result is represented, if this tool finds a potential leakage from source to sink it will print a "sink in".
-If this tool finds a source, it will print "taint here".
+The result is printed directly to terminal, if the tool detects a potential leakage from source to sink, it will output the message "Found a flow to sink" .
+Detailed result is saved in `/test/analyzer_workspace/engine_workspace/taint`